On exactness of SDP relaxation for the maximum cut problem: Proofs

 Now, observe that $\1_n$ is a nonzero eigenvector of $\mathbf{A}$.
 Hence, every vector $\bv \in \mathcal{N}(\mathbf{A})$ is orthogonal to $\1_n$, as eigenvectors of a symmetric matrix associated with distinct eigenvalues are orthogonal.
 This implies that all null-space directions of $\A$ (and similarly of $\B$) lie entirely in the subspace orthogonal to $\1_n$.
 Consequently, any $\bv \in \mathcal{N}(\A)$ or $\bw \in \mathcal{N}(\B)$ extends naturally to a vector $(\bv^{\top},\mathbf{0}^{\top})^{\top} \in \R^{2n}$ or $(\mathbf{0}^{\top},\bw^{\top})^{\top} \in \R^{2n}$, respectively that is annihilated by both $\bS^*$ and $\X^*$.

 Hence $k_0 \ge \max\{k_A,k_B\}$ which implies

 Now $\A$ is singular if and only if $\lambda_{\max}(\L(G_A))=n$, which is equivalent to $\lambda_2(\L(G_A^c))=0$, i.e.\ $G_A^c$ is disconnected.
 Thus $\A$ is nonsingular (so $k_A=0$) iff $G_A^c$ is connected, and similarly for $\B$ and $G_B^c$.
 The assumption that at least one of $G_A^c,G_B^c$ is connected implies $\min\{k_A,k_B\}=0$.
 It follows that $\rank(\X^*) = 1$ as the zero matrix is not feasible.
 If there were two distinct rank-1 optima, their convex combination would have higher-rank, contradicting the bound.
-Thus the optimal solution must be unique.\myQED
+Thus the optimal solution must be unique.
+The proof of the necessity direction relies on structural properties of complete-$k$-partite graphs and is deferred to \Cref{onlyif}.\myQED

-\subsection{Proof of \Cref{claim:3}}
+\subsubsection{Proof of \Cref{claim:3}}